SEMI-FINALS AND FINALS WILL BE FULL GAMES

 - Novices.
 To be eligible as a Novice you must have 2 years or less bowling experience and have not been a winner in a Singles competition or a member of a winning team in the winter competitions.
 Novice and Junior Competitions do not count.

 - Family Competitions.
-Any Family competition must consist of either Mothers, Fathers, Brothers, Sisters, Husband and Wife and must all be paid up members of the Club.
-Cousins, Nieces and Nephews are not eligible.
+Any Family competition must consist of either Mothers, Fathers, Brothers, Sisters, Husband, Wife or Partner.
+Children, Grandchildren and all must be full paid up members of the club.
+Nieces and Nephew’s are not eligible.

 - Replacement.
 If a registered player is unable to play and/or withdraws from their team prior to the team's first match in the competition, the Team Captain may find a replacement.
 If it is an Open Drawn competition, the Competition Secretary must approve the replacement first to ensure that the rule of similar bowling ability is applied.
 Where an original player in the team withdraws after the first match, the substitution rule will apply, see Rule 10.